 3. - search and import all records found.

-4. Import results will be displayed.
+4. Import results will be displayed (see Accession Copies of Books below).

 6. After bulk importing MARC records, individual copies must be added before the records will be found at OPAC.